 Hand-sewn quilts: Drawing from the South’s quilting traditions, these intricate textiles often combine vibrant patterns with detailed stitching.
 Not only are they functional, but they also serve as an artistic representation of Savannah’s cultural tapestry.

-Sustainable Christmas Tips
+Sustainable Holiday Tips

 Eco-friendly accommodation: Savannah has a growing number of hotels that are committed to sustainability, many of which rely on renewable energy sources.
 When booking your stay, seek out these environmentally-conscious establishments.
 By doing so, you’re reducing your carbon footprint and supporting businesses that value sustainability.

-Ethical shopping choices: Savannah’s markets and local boutiques are tempting with their array of unique gifts.
+Ethical shopping choices: Savannah’s markets and local boutiques are tempting with their unique gifts.
 However, make it a point to buy only what you genuinely need or will use.
 For instance, if you’re eyeing handcrafted ornaments or Low Country baskets, consider how they’ll fit in your home or if they’re truly meaningful gifts for loved ones.

 Green transport options: Savannah’s historic district is best explored on foot, allowing you to soak in the city’s charm while reducing emissions.
 If you need to venture further, consider using the city’s bike-share programme or opting for electric car rentals available in the area.
 Embracing these sustainable modes of transport allows you to experience Savannah in an eco-friendly manner.